dwhiffing/fury/content/aar/nf/nf18_aj/body.md

 time to react.
 Unfortunately the southern SA-20 was well sited to deal with that, and it engaged me at \~ 30 nm.
 I shot back with everything, and of the massed salvo of HARMs only two managed to get through.
-That was enough to destroy the Tombstone, joy joy\!
+That was enough to destroy the Tombstone, joy joy!
 And then the next Tombstone lit up in Keflavik.
-And then another one after that\!
+And then another one after that!

 I did like the self-escorting SEAD package, in the form of the F-16s, and their AMRAAMs were very useful for picking off isolated fighters